leandrocmaia-zz/workflow-importer/README.md

 should be done before any import is made, or the import should be denied at all.
 - The design depended on the traffic.
 If very high, should be in parallel.
 If files are too big (1TB+), a reactive design should be favored.
+- Generic parsing wasn't favored due to the different non-standard formats from each source (not json or xml).